 (student name) will surely benefit from (counsellor name) 's perspective and inputs - just like the other students targeting schools in the US who have worked with (counsellor name).

 5] Can I speak with Vibha directly on my brainstorming sessions?

+Despite being swamped with all other facets of building & running ReachIvy.com ,our founder Vibha Kagzi is available for limited consultations.

+An HBS alum, Vibha has been giving study abroad and career advise to students for over a decade and helping them crack top schools of their choice.

+Note: Vibha works with students on BS( 50% over and above the base admission charge)

+Compare b/w Vibha and Counsellor

-Vibha works closely with our counsellors and is well versed with all of our applicants – but doesn’t work directly with any applicant on brainstorming.
+Vibha works closely with our counsellors and is well versed with all of our applicants.
 Rest assured that she will be closely involved in your case as well.

 Everyone on our team is an expert and has graduated from top tier schools and over the years has assisted many students in reaching top tier schools.
 Rest assured, regardless of your individual counselor the deliverables from ReachIvy remain the same.
 Please review each counselor’s profile on the website for more details.
 We have domain experts at every stage; The counsellor who is best equipped to assist you will be matched to you.
 The counselor’s profile will be shared with you prior to the session.

 6] How many students do you work with?

 We do not disclose our numbers.
 We are a boutique firm and work only with select students.
 We will take you on only if we are able to service you.
 Feel free to review our testimonials!
-All our students are \not featured, but this should give you a realistic sense which schools our students get into.
+All our students are not featured, but this should give you a realistic sense which schools our students get into.

 7] Is there a focal point of contact?
 Can I contact my counselor directly? what if I need to talk directly with your counsellors, if there is an urgent situation?

-You can email us all your queries and we are happy to redirect them to your counselor. @info is your focal point of contact.
+You can email us all your queries and we are happy to redirect them to your counselor. info@reachivy.com is your focal point of contact.

 Depending on the nature of your query it will be answered over email or we may request you to schedule another session.
 You could also connect with your counsellor on the online platform for queries pertaining to your essays/ SOPs/ LORs/ Resume.

-Before scheduling your BS session (or any other session) we request you to complete your BS form in details so counsellor can guide you in the best possible way and there is less scope for queries later.
+Before scheduling your BS session (or any other session) we request you to complete your BS form in detail so counsellor can guide you in the best possible way and there is less scope for queries later.
 This will also result in quality submissions.

 8] How do you know the ever changing requirements of top colleges?

 Our counsellors are in close contact with adcoms of all top colleges.
 We interact with them over a visit to the US every year, exclusive events in the country as well as closed group meetings in our office.
 It is our job to keep up with all that is happening in the study abroad space.
 In fact ReachIvy is often approached by the press and media on opinions of newly released education policies internationally.
-We keep our ears to the ground, and are the first ones to know what’s going in this space.
+We keep our ears to the ground, and are the first ones to know what’s going on in this space.
 And you get the benefit of gaining from our learnings and first-hand information.
 Because we want to ensure that you get the maximum advantage of any changes in the overseas education space.

 9] Have u helped any one from my background get into _college _course?
-I would like to connect with them?
+I would like to connect with the counselor?